-In addition to co-channel interference, the broadcasting receiving System A is susceptible to interference from signals on first adjacent and multiple adjacent channels.
-The deterioration in the ATSC receiver sensitivity from adjacent-channel and multiple adjacent-channel interference is determined by the total power of the interfering signal within the respective adjacent channel.
-The protection ratios for System A from Recommendation ITU-R BT.1368 are summarized in Table 2.2.
+In addition to co-channel interference, the broadcasting receiving System A is susceptible to interference from signals on first adjacent channels.
+The deterioration in the ATSC receiver sensitivity from adjacent-channel interference is determined by the total power of the interfering signal within the respective adjacent channel.
+The protection ratios for System A from Recommendation ITU-R BT.1368 for the first adjacent channels are summarized in Table 2.2.

 TABLE 2.2